xuanzee/PUI2016_fb55/HW4_fb55/README.md

 ### Assignment 2: Literature choices of statistical tests

-Work with one or maximum two more people.
+Work with one, or maximum two people.

-Choose two tests from the forst table in [A. Marengo CSU "When to use what test?" document](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf), one in the top potrion of the chart (chi-sq, t-test, and the ANOVA family of tests) where you are looking for differences between groups, and one in the bottom portion where you are looking for relationships bewteen the dependent and independent variables (correlation, regression, path analysis).
+Choose two tests from the first table in [A. Marengo CSU "When to use what test?" document](http://www.csun.edu/~amarenco/Fcs%20682/When%20to%20use%20what%20test.pdf), one in the top potrion of the chart (chi-sq, t-test, and the ANOVA family of tests) where you are looking for differences between groups, and one in the bottom portion where you are looking for relationships bewteen the dependent and independent variables (correlation, regression, path analysis).

 Go to the main web page of the journal [PLOS ONE](http://journals.plos.org/plosone/) and search for articles that use that test (**DO NOT USE THE ARTICLE I USED FOR THE CLASS EXAMPLE:** http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062593).